 The Scale of the Problem is Unprecedented

 Since the Second World War, the scale of displacement has never been so large.
-With other 68 million people around the world forcibly displaced, 25.4 million of whom qualify as refugees, the international community needs to come together for a sustainable solution.
+With over 70 million people around the world forcibly displaced, 25.9 million of whom qualify as refugees, the international community needs to come together for a sustainable solution.